Hosseinem/seqan3/doc/tutorial/argument_parser/index.md

 ## Default values

 With the current design, every option/flag/positional automatically has a **default value** which simply is the value with which you initialise the corresponding variable that is passed as the first parameter.
-Yes it is that easy, just make sure to always initialise your variables properly.
+Yes, it is that easy, just make sure to always initialise your variables properly.

 \assignment{Assignment 3}